kb-project/identify-service/README_ENG.md

 **STEP3.
 Add photos to PersonalID and train PersonalID**

-When server send message to Azure Queue Storage named photo with the information of PersonalID and image url, Azure function triggered by input and processes images with the PersonalID.
+The server sends the Personal ID and image URL information to Azure Queue Storage Azure function is triggered by the input and processes the image with the Personal ID.

 [kbdwrfunctions - ProcessPhotoQueue.cs]
 ```